 The ‘What is my BFE’ tool will return ‘N/A’ results in 2 situations: 1) in cases where ABFE, preliminary work map or preliminary FIRM data has not been developed for a county/community and 2) in cases where ABFE, preliminary work map, or preliminary FIRM data has been released for a particular county/community but the specific location within the county/community is not actually in an updated flood zone.
 (Note that information for riverine flood hazards will typically not be shown on the report unless preliminary FIRM data has been released.)
 ABFE data is available for the following counties/communities: (New Jersey) Burlington and Union; (New York) Rockland and Westchester County.
-Preliminary work maps are available for Atlantic, Bergen, Cape May, Cumberland, Essex, Hudson, Middlesex, Monmouth, Salem and Ocean Counties, New Jersey.
-Preliminary FIRMs have been issued for New York City.
+Preliminary work maps are available for Atlantic, Bergen, Cape May, Cumberland, Essex, Salem and Ocean Counties, New Jersey.
+Preliminary FIRMs have been issued for New York City and Hudson, Middlesex, and Monmouth Counties, New Jersey.
 If your property is located in one of these communities and you receive 'N/A' results in a coastal area, it is most likely you are not located in an updated coastal flood zone.
 However, it is recommended that you consult with your community's floodplain administrator for additional details.

 If you click on the ‘Link to Web Tool’ in the report, it will bring up the location on the FEMA GeoPlatform map for your location – this is an easy way that you can see your location on the map and any coastal flood zones in the vicinity.
 Even if you are not actually located in a flood zone, you should still consider purchasing flood insurance if you are in the vicinity of a flood zone to reduce the chance of financial impacts in case a flood does occur in the future.